 woom 1 Plus

-For older toddlers practicing how to stay balanced on two wheels.
+For toddlers practicing the balance on two wheels

 We mentioned that woom 1 is the best balance bike out there.
 Well, the woom 1 Plus is the best balance bike made bigger.
 At first glance, it’s quite similar to woom 1, but it has some important improvements.

 The tires are 14″ in diameter, so this bike is suitable for older toddlers.
 The frame is bulkier as well, but it’s still easy to get on and off thanks to the low step-through design.

 Another really important feature on the woom 1 Plus that I like is the surfboard footrest.
 It’s ideal for taller riders who already have enough confidence, but it’s not that great for shorter riders.
 However, you can take it off in a matter of minutes and add it back when your kid grows taller or gains some more confidence.

 Moreover, they are color-coded, so there’s a minimal risk that children will mix up the front and the rear brake.
 Once you think that your kid is ready for an additional challenge, you can also remove the steering limiter and let them figure things out on their own.